Canyon Country, Santa Clarita, California: Neighborhoods

+The oldest neighborhood in Canyon Country is Whites Canyon, traditionally named "Canyon Country".
+The neighborhood includes both Sierra Vista Junior High and Canyon High School.
+Some of the newest neighborhoods in Canyon Country include Skyline Ranch and Vista Canyon, the latter of which is still under construction as of April 2023.

 Demographics

 As of the 2020 census, the population of Canyon Country was 92,897.
 41.7% of residents were Hispanic, 36.7% were non-Hispanic white, 13.9% were Asian American, 7.4% were African American, and 3.1% were Native American.

 Education

 Canyon Country elementary school students attend schools in Saugus Union School District and Sulphur Springs School District.

-Middle and high school students in Canyon Country attend schools in William S. Hart Union High School District, in particular Sierra Vista and La Mesa Junior High Schools, and Canyon and Golden Valley High Schools.
+Middle and high school students in Canyon Country attend schools in the William S. Hart Union High School District, in particular Sierra Vista and La Mesa Junior High Schools, and Canyon and Golden Valley High Schools.

 Santa Clarita Christian School is located in Canyon Country.
 College of the Canyons has a satellite campus in Canyon Country in addition to its main campus in Valencia.
 Charter College has a campus in Canyon Country, one of three campuses in California (the others are in Lancaster and Oxnard).

 Services

 Canyon Country is served by the Los Angeles County Sheriff's Department and Los Angeles County Fire Department.
 The fire stations serving Canyon Country are 104, 107, 123, 128, 132, and 150.

+City of Santa Clarita Transit operates bus services throughout Canyon Country along routes 5, 6, and 12.
+Route 12 provides direct connections to Metrolink's Antelope Valley Line at Via Princessa station.
+The Vista Canyon Regional Transit Center will become the central transit hub of Canyon Country once completed by the end of 2023.